 A must make!
-Our chili lime roasted cauliflower recipe combines perfectly roasted and browned cauliflower, ultra-flavorful spices, and fresh lime juice for an almost addictive cauliflower dish!
-Jump to the Chili Lime Roasted Cauliflower Recipe or read on to see all of our tips for making it.
+Our spicy roasted cauliflower recipe combines perfectly roasted and browned cauliflower, ultra-flavorful spices, and fresh lime juice for an almost addictive cauliflower dish!

 I’ve proclaimed our love of cauliflower many times over the last few years.
 We’ve shared our love for this parmesan lemon roasted cauliflower, a garlicky herby cauliflower rice, this popular cauliflower salad, and we’ve even shared how to turn cauliflower into a mash.